myersw12/mii_vhdl_example/README.md

 To use this, connect the data input and output to FIFOs.
 This is a work in progress and I'll probably add FIFO's later.
 For those unfamiliar with MII, there is a short tutorial on the [Wiki](https://github.com/myersw12/mii_vhdl_example/wiki).

+## Getting Started

+The project is configured to take advantage of Vivado TCL scripting.
+Instead of committing the Vivido project, a TCL script is committed that sets up the Vivado project locally.
+All HDL source and testbench code goes in the /src directory.
+To get started do the following:

+* start the Vivado IDE: ie. `./vivado` and enter the TCL console
+* run `source proj_tcl.tcl` from the TCL console

+At this point a new directory called vhdl_mii will exist.
+This is where the Vivido project resides.
+Please do not commit any of the files from this directory.

 ## Inspiration

 I'm currently looking at MII to SPI conversion and decided to look into doing the conversion on an FPGA.
 There are not many commercially available ICs that do this.